tmaxopensql/tibero-fdw-dist/README.md

 Requirement
 ------------

-Libraries under <Supported OS system>/lib are essential for tibero_fdw operation.
+Shared libraries under < Supported OS system >/lib directories are essential for tibero_fdw operation.
 Those libraries must be included in the LD_LIBRARY_PATH of the postgresql server process(Postmaster).

 Installation